 “Hey, guys!
 If you want to sit with us, we’ll be sitting in the back of the cafeteria.”

 I smiled and turned to leave after I invited a couple new friends to join me and my college roommate for dinner.
 We walked over to a table, sat down, and waited for them to arrive.
 But only one of the girls came over to join us.
+Reagan* didn’t, though.

 Not My First Rejection

-Friends, this wasn’t the first time I had been rejected by someone I had considered a potential friend.
-I had basically been ignored by a group of my friends in middle school and later neglected by other friends during my senior year of high school.
-I have faced rejection many times, and I am sure you have, too.
+Friends, this wasn’t the first time that I’d been rejected by someone I’d considered a potential friend.
+In middle school, I’d basically been ignored by a group of my friends.
+During my senior year of high school, I had the same experience.
+I’ve faced rejection many times, and I’m sure that you have, too.
+But that doesn’t give us a reason to hold a grudge.

 Oh, I get it—you feel like you’ve been stabbed in the back.
 You’ve been rejected one too many times.
 You’ve been betrayed by one too many “friends.”
 I understand completely.